niroku

 Why niroku exists

-Open‑source software brings value to different groups:
+Open‑source software brings value to different groups.
+In simple terms:

-The UN Smart Maps Group promotes developers’ freedom and happiness through community connections and mutual respect.
+The UN Smart Maps Group (SMG) promotes developers’ freedom and happiness through community connections and mutual respect.
 We keep web maps open, experiment with new technologies, and practice software freedom — the freedom to run, study, modify, and redistribute software.

 Generative AI: agents and companions